 Open Gaming & Art Day, 10+, 3-6 PM.

 Fridays - Minecraft Friday, all ages (under 10 accompanied by adult), 2:30-5 PM.

 Saturdays - Open Gaming, 10+, 11 AM-5 PM.
-First Saturday each month - Magic the Gathering Draft and competition; Last Saturday each month - Library Game Days, 11 AM-1 PM focus on games for children and families; 1-9 PM focus on games for teens and adults.
+First Saturday each month - Magic the Gathering Draft and competition; Last Saturday each month - Library Game Days, 11 AM-1 PM focus on games for children and families; 1 PM on focus on games for teens and adults.

 Storytime!
 Every Wednesday, 10:30 AM.
 Ages birth to 5.

 Art with the Myrtle Beach Art Museum.
 Ages 7 and up, 1st Wednesday each month, 3-4 PM.

 Canine Angels.
 Reading has gone to the dogs!
 Check out this link to see the benefits to children of reading to attentive pooches: www.medicalnewstoday.com/articles/186708.
 All ages, 2nd & 4th Wednesday each month, 3-4 PM.

 Manners Club is held the first Saturday each month, providing basic etiquette and manners training in a fun and exciting environment for children 4-10 years old.
 Contact Connie Graham (Ms. Manners) at PawleysIslandMannersClub@gmail.com.